 - Translation of research findings to methods, protocols and SOPs.

 - Hlo degree;

-- Affinity with cellular immunological assays;
+- You have affinity with cellular immunological assays;

-- Affinity with cell manufacturing in cleanrooms;
+- You have affinity with cell manufacturing in cleanrooms;

 - You have ample experience with cell culture, flow cytometry and cellular immunology techniques.